-2.6 Safe Boot Mode (SAFEBOOT_N)
+2.6 Safe Boot Mode (SAFEBOOT\N)

-If the SAFEBOOT_N pin is "low" at start up, the ZOE-M8 GNSS SiPs start in Safe Boot Mode and do not begin GNSS operation.
-In Safe Boot Mode the SiP runs from an internal LC oscillator and starts regardless of any configuration provided by the configuration pins.
-Thus, it can be used to recover from situations where the SQI Flash has become corrupted.
+If the SAFEBOOT\N pin is "low" at start-up, the ZOE-M8 GNSS SiPs start in Safe Boot Mode and does not begin GNSS operation.
+In Safe Boot Mode, the SiP runs from an internal LC oscillator and starts regardless of any configuration provided by the configuration pins.
+Thus, it can be used to recover from situations where the SQI flash has become corrupted.

 For communication by UART in Safe Boot Mode, a training sequence (0x 55 55 at 9600 baud) can be sent by the host to the ZOE-M8 GNSS SiPs in order to enable communication.
-After sending the training sequence, the host has to wait for at least 2 ms before sending messages to the receiver.
-For further information see the u-blox 8 / u-blox M8 Receiver Description Including Protocol Specification [2].
+After sending the training sequence, the host must wait for at least 2 ms before sending messages to the receiver.
+For further information, see the u-blox 8/u-blox M8 Receiver Description Including Protocol Specification [2].

-Safe Boot Mode is used in production to program the SQI Flash.
-It is recommended to have the possibility to pull the SAFEBOOT_N pin "low" when the SiP starts up.
+Safe Boot Mode is used in production to program the SQI flash.
+It is recommended to have the possibility to pull the SAFEBOOT\N pin "low" when the SiP starts up.
 This can be provided using an externally connected test point or via a host CPUs digital I/O port.

-2.7 System Reset (RESET_N)
+2.7 System Reset (RESET\N)

-The ZOE-M8 GNSS SiPs provide a RESET_N pin to reset the system.
-The RESET_N is an input-only with internal pull-up resistor.
-It must be at low level for at least 10 ms to make sure RESET_N is detected.
+The ZOE-M8 GNSS SiPs provide a RESET\N pin to reset the system.
+The RESET\N is an input-only with internal pull-up resistor.
+It must be at low level for at least 10 ms to make sure RESET\N is detected.
 It is used to reset the system.
-Leave RESET_N open for normal operation.
-The RESET_N complies with the VCC level and can be actively driven high.
+Leave RESET\N open for normal operation.
+The RESET\N complies with the VCC level and can be actively driven high.

-RESET_N should be only used in critical situations to recover the system.
-The Real-Time Clock (RTC) will also be reset and thus immediately afterwards the receiver cannot perform a Hot Start.
+- RESET\N should be only used in critical situations to recover the system.
+The Real-Time Clock (RTC) will also be reset and thus immediately afterwards the receiver cannot perform a Hot Start. - In reset state, the SiP consumes a significant amount of current.
+It is therefore recommended to use RESET\N only as a reset signal and not as an enable/disable.